Peristratus/bootstrap/README.md

 ## User-Acceptance-Testing

-The UAT will define the criteria by which the website is considered to be "working",high, medium or low defects will be identified and cataloged for further improvements or regression Testing.
+The UAT will define the criteria by which the website is considered to be "working",high, medium or low defects will be identified and cataloged for further improvements or regression testing.
 The UAT critreria and results will confirm if the website can handle required task in a real-world scenarios, according to the Requirements Traceability Catalog Table 1.0.

 *Table 2.0 User Acceptance Testing (UAT)*